Bloomberg-Beta/Manual/README.md

 We are an equal opportunity employer and celebrate diversity.
 We are committed to backing founders and building a team that represents a variety of backgrounds including race, religion, color, national origin, gender, sexual orientation, age, marital status, veteran status, and disability status.
 The success of [our work depends on being inclusive](https://github.com/Bloomberg-Beta/Manual/blob/main/1%20-%20Manual.md#inclusion-diversity-equity-and-justice).

 Most roles at Bloomberg Beta last for a few years and then people go into a startup -- or start one.
-Our alumni have worked everywhere from [Opendoor](https://www.linkedin.com/in/danstrickland/), [Facebook](https://www.linkedin.com/in/catherinedong/), and [On Deck](https://www.linkedin.com/in/minnkim/), to working for [Elon Musk](https://www.linkedin.com/in/shivonzilis/), other [VC's](https://www.linkedin.com/in/morganpolotan/), and international [media conglomerates](https://www.linkedin.com/in/valentinazarya/), as well as executives at [early](https://www.linkedin.com/in/harold-e-penson/) [companies](https://www.linkedin.com/in/friederike-reuter/), and starting companies in areas like [cybersecurity](https://www.linkedin.com/in/harleysugarman/) and [womens' empowerment](https://www.linkedin.com/in/shainaconners/).
+Our alumni have worked everywhere from [Opendoor](https://www.linkedin.com/in/danstrickland/), [Facebook](https://www.linkedin.com/in/catherinedong/), and [On Deck](https://www.linkedin.com/in/minnkim/), to working for [Elon Musk](https://www.linkedin.com/in/shivonzilis/), other [VC's](https://www.linkedin.com/in/morganpolotan/), and international [media conglomerates](https://www.linkedin.com/in/valentinazarya/), as well as executives at [early](https://www.linkedin.com/in/harold-e-penson/) [companies](https://www.linkedin.com/in/friederike-reuter/), and starting companies in areas like [cybersecurity](https://www.linkedin.com/in/harleysugarman/), [disability tech](https://www.linkedin.com/in/sydney-tiedt/), and [women's empowerment](https://www.linkedin.com/in/shainaconners/).

 *(Thanks [Textio](https://textio.com/blog/how-to-craft-a-sincere-equal-opportunity-employer-statement/28880187459) for the inspiration on how to craft an equal opportunity statement.)*